vboyev-MSFT/defender-docs/defender-endpoint/mtd.md

 - Alerts appear in dashboard: Verify that alerts for the detection tests mentioned earlier appear in the [Microsoft Defender portal](https://security.microsoft.com).

-Need help in deploying or configuring Defender for Endpoint on Android & iOS?
+Need help with deploying or configuring Defender for Endpoint on Android & iOS?
 If you have at least 150 licenses for the product, use your [FastTrack benefits](/microsoft-365/fasttrack/introduction).
 Learn more about FastTrack at [Microsoft FastTrack](https://fasttrack.microsoft.com/).

 ## Configure